jonasnapoles/jonasnapoles/README.md

 🌱 I’m currently learning Laravel and Vue.js

-🔭 I’m currently working on Nova Notes Field Package
+🔭 I’m currently working on my portfolio

 📫 I can be reached on [Linkedin](https://pt.linkedin.com/in/jonatanoliveira).